01 of 04

 Most people who embroider either have horror stories about metallic embroidery floss or they have heard the stories and avoid ever trying it.
 While it can prove difficult, it's possible to make working with metallic floss a pleasant experience!
 The trick is choosing the best supplies for your stitching style and the project you're working on, as well as following a few simple tips.

 Metallic Thread Types

 There are several types of metallic embroidery thread.
-We'll look at the three most common, and in the pages ahead you'll learn more about how to work with them.
+We'll look at the three most common to learn more about how to work with them.
 When working with any of these, it's a good idea to use fabric with a more open weave and to choose a large enough needle so that the thread passes through with less stress on the floss.Continue to 2 of 4 below.

 02 of 04